GoldFlsh/demo-pizza-order/README.md

 ## Getting Started

-This project is made of multiple submodules which each make up a single service in the node, you can read more about them in their individual folders' readme.md file.
+This project is made of multiple submodules which each make up a single service node in the system, you can read more about them in their individual folders' readme.md file.

+Currently built:
+pizza-service

 ### Prerequisites